newenclave/mico/README.md

 ###### Function call rules

 *   **Function call rules**.
     A function that accepts N parameters can be called with `M` = `0..N-1` parameters.
 In this case the function returns another function that accepts `N` - `M` parameters.
-In the case in wich the function is called with 0 parameters it returs self.
 Hello, OCaml

 ```js
     let sum1 = fn(a,b,c) { a + b + c }